 -

+Reservations shown as e-ticket are automated and usually emailed to you within minutes.
 Reservations can be made until 3 hours before departure, you can use their mobile website if you're already on the move.

-For example, the system can e-ticket passholder reservations for Eurostar, domestic trains in France (TGVs, Intercités, Intercités de Nuit couchettes), Paris-Turin-Milan TGVs, Paris-Brussels-Amsterdam/Cologne Thalys, Paris-Switzerland TGV-Lyria, Paris-Germany ICE & TGV.
+For example, the system can e-ticket passholder reservations for Eurostar, domestic trains in France (TGVs, Intercités, Intercités de Nuit couchettes), Paris-Turin-Milan TGVs, Paris-Brussels-Amsterdam/Cologne Eurostar (formerly Thalys), Paris-Switzerland TGV-Lyria, Paris-Germany ICE & TGV.
 Domestic trains in Italy (Frecciarossa, Frecciargento, Frecciabianca, Intercity, ICN sleeper trains), Switzerland-Italy EuroCity trains.
 Copenhagen-Stockholm X2000 trains.
 It will also book optional seat reservations in countries such as Germany or Austria, but you can make those without any added fee using the train operator's own website.

 -

-Trains it can book, with a paper ticket that has to be posted to you: Reservations shown as paper ticket have to be posted to you for an extra fee (for example, €9 to the UK & other European countries, with tracking).
+Reservations shown as paper ticket have to be posted to you for an extra fee (for example, €9 to the UK & other European countries, with tracking).
 This typically takes 2 weeks to the UK, for example.

 For example, the system has to send paper tickets for Paris-Barcelona TGVs, Lyon/Marseille-Barcelona AVEs, Prague-Krakow trains, Budapest-Bucharest daytime & sleeper trains, Berlin-Warsaw & Berlin-Krakow EuroCity trains, Norwegian trains.